moorepants/dissertation/control.rst

 steer torque was the most effective control mechanism.
 In particular, he showed how steer angle control was poor and he even examined rider lean angle control using a pseudo rider lean model similar to [Hess2012]_.
-Rider lean could succesfully control the system, but required large lean angles.
-He also worked with mutliple loop closures and found that roll angle fed back to control steer torque with heading and lateral deviation fed back to control rider lean angle presented the best control strategy for the human rider.
-He only did his studies at a single high speed with a motorcycle model which only required stablization of the capsize mode.
+Rider lean could successfully control the system, but required large lean angles.
+He also worked with multiple loop closures and found that roll angle fed back to control steer torque with heading and lateral deviation fed back to control rider lean angle presented the best control strategy for the human rider.
+He only did his studies at a single high speed with a motorcycle model which only required stabilization of the capsize mode.
 It is highly likely that these control strategies could vary with speed, especially at low speed where the weave mode is the dominant instability.
-Weir and Zellner went on to complete several more important studies involing manual control of the motorcycle [Weir1978]_, [Weir1979]_, including a detailed technical report for the U.S. Department of Transportation [Weir1979a]_ in which much experimental work was done verifying their mathematical models.
+Weir and Zellner went on to complete several more important studies involving manual control of the motorcycle [Weir1978]_, [Weir1979]_, including a detailed technical report for the U.S. Department of Transportation [Weir1979a]_ in which much experimental work was done verifying their mathematical models.